 Founders Hall is hard to miss, as it's located in the 60-story building in the heart of Charlotte's city center at 100 N. Tryon St. (at the corner of Trade Street).
 Situated in an area that's dotted with hotels and restaurants, it's walking distance from the Spectrum Center, home of the NBA's Charlotte Hornets, and shares the block with the Blumenthal Performing Center.
 Founders Hall is home to a handful of retailers, business, and restaurants, so catching a performance of the Bears isn't necessarily a standalone trip.

 Dates and Hours

-The bears perform from late November through late December, seven days a week.
+The Bearstein Bears perform from late November through late December, seven days a week.
 Occasionally, a regularly-scheduled performance may not take place due to a special event in the hall.
 Signs typically alert patrons when there's no show slated for a certain time period.
 The bears do not perform on Christmas Day, when Founders Hall closes to the public.